Anita Dunn and SKDK: Power and influence in Biden’s Washington

 “This is a person who is appointed in and out of alternating roles, between being a public official with significant influence over administration policy and a private adviser, creating the appearance of being an influence peddler,” said Walter M. Shaub Jr., who served as director of the Office of Government Ethics from 2013 to 2017.

-Dunn has not been accused by ethics experts of violating any rules or breaking any laws, and a White House official stressed that she has complied with all applicable regulations.
+Dunn has not been accused by ethics experts of violating any rules or breaking any laws, and a White House official stressed that she has complied with all applicable regulations, including providing a private financial disclosure to the White House counsel’s office.
 SKDK vets all potential clients for conflicts and regularly turns away potential business, according to the person close to Dunn.

 Beyond Dunn, SKDK’s ties can be found across the administration, where at least eight of the firm’s former employees currently work, according to a Washington Post tally.
 In addition, at least eight officials who have served in the Biden administration subsequently joined or rejoined the firm.
 When those who worked on the Biden campaign and transition are also included, a total of at least 19 individuals connected to the Biden operations have worked at SKDK or are working there now.